Index selectivity

 s_selectivity <- c(2, "SSB", "B", "dome", "free")

 For the fourth and fifth index, the selectivity functions are dome-shaped and free parameters, respectively.
-We will need to consider what the parameters defining this functions are, either as starting values to be estimated or fixed values in the model.
+We will need to explicitly consider what the parameters defining this functions are, either as starting values to be estimated or fixed values in the model.

 Selectivity parameters